|Guide||♦||42 Triplogs||6 Topics|

-Telephone Ridge Trail #203 is a trail used mostly by trout fisherman, descending from an unmarked trailhead into Chevelon Canyon about 5-6 miles south of the Lake.
-The trail heads west from the trailhead, through some nice ponderosas before becoming exposed on the ridge.
+Telephone Ridge Trail #203 is a trail used chiefly by trout fisherman, descending from an unmarked trailhead into Chevelon Canyon about 5-6 miles south of the Lake.
+The trail heads west from the trailhead through some nice ponderosas before becoming exposed on the ridge.
 Be extremely careful coming down this trail!
-The actual trail winds down a series of switchbacks and at one point, the trail is completely blocked by down trees.
-It is actually necessary to do some crawling, but hey, you don't mind, do you?
+The actual trail winds down a series of switchbacks, and at one point, the trail is entirely blocked by down trees.
+It is necessary to do some crawling, but hey, you don't mind, do you?
 About 0.5 miles into the trail, another faint trail branches off to the right.
-If you take this trail (like we did) you will be following the ridge straight down 700 feet into the Canyon.
-It is fast and it is a dangerous drop on loose scree, so be careful!
+If you take this trail (like we did), you will follow the ridge straight down 700 feet into the Canyon.
+It is fast, and it is a dangerous drop on loose scree, so be careful!
 I would advise taking the left trail and continuing on the switchbacks.
 It is slower, and you may have to crawl once or twice, but it will keep you off the exposed ridge and away from the scree.

 When you are all packed up and ready to ascend that thigh busting 1.25 miles to the top, look northeast for a saddle.
 This is where the trail will begin its switchbacks, and going this direction will keep you off that ridge.
 Believe me, it is still a good workout (especially with the crawling).

-Don't forget to stop at Mad Dawg and Mels in Payson a greasy backpack burger and some sweet potato fries! - May 15 2005 AZHikr4444
+Don't forget to stop at Mad Dawg and Mels in Payson for a greasy backpack burger and some sweet potato fries!

 Check out the Official Route and Triplogs.

 Leave No Trace and +Add a Triplog after your hike to support this local community.